About Cody Merrell, LCSW

 Therapy works best when there is a genuine sense of alignment.
 You may read a website and feel something settle, or you may feel uncertain.
 Both are useful signals.

 The consultation is a brief conversation to see whether the way I think and work feels like a good match for you.
 There is no pressure to decide immediately.
-The goal is clarity about whether this feels like the right fit.
+The goal is clarity.